jasonalshamary/hungryadmin/content/pages/resume.rst

   sequence, reducing the time that restart procedures take, and eliminating involvement of an entire team of administrators

-- Designed a Python script to provide developers with the latest official java release, and rebuild the associated repository to ensure the latest release was available during machine builds without manual intervention
+- Designed a Python script to provide developers with the latest official Java release, and rebuild the associated repository to ensure the release was available during machine builds without manual intervention

 - Technologies: Java, MySQL, SaltStack, Oracle DB, Python, Perl, Bash, SVN